-NDT1007 Introduction to Ultrasonic Testing | 4 Semester Credits
+NDT1007 - Introduction to Ultrasonic Testing Lecture | 2 Semester Credit Hours (61.75 Hours Didactic)

 Students are expected to learn Level I theory for the UT inspection method.
 They are expected to attain a working knowledge in the navigation and application of various industry codes and standards as they apply to different ultrasonic inspection techniques.
-They are expected to develop their skills in the calibration, practical application, inspection, and documentation of basic UT inspections.
 This course is designed to meet or exceed the qualification requirements recommended by ASNT SNT-TC-1A and follow the topical outlines of ANSI/ASNT CP-105.
-COURSE PREREQUISITES: NDT1002.
-(61.75 Didactic Hours, 61.75 Lab Hours)